input-output-hk/marlowe-cardano/doc/marlowe/tutorials/marlowe-step-by-step.rst

 current slot number”, [1]_ “the current balance of some token in an account”, and any choices that have already been made; we call these *volatile* values.
-Values can also be combined using addition, subtraction and negation, and can be conditional on an observation.
+Values can also be combined using addition, subtraction, negation, multiplication, and division, and can be conditional on an observation.
+Even though they are supported by Marlowe, the use of multiplication and division may render the process of static analysis intractable.

 **Observations** are Boolean values derived by comparing values, and can be combined using the standard Boolean operators.
 It is also possible to